paolocaminiti/incremental-dom-jsonml/README.md

 Only one attributes object at position 1 of the element's array is allowed.
 This is the only incompatibility with standard jsonml where multiple attributes objects can be scattered anywhere after the head (implementing this with Incremental DOM would be a performance hit on long child lists, and frankly i never found a real need for it).

 ##### Where is *shouldComponentUpdate*?
-*{ _skip: true }* on an element will tell Incremental DOM to skip diffing it's descendants and resume traversal.
+*{ _skip: true, ... }* on an element will tell Incremental DOM to skip diffing it's descendants and resume traversal.
 This effectively let's you treat an element as a "component" root that doesn't need any update.
-Note that a _key is needed for _skip to work properly.
+Element _key is mandatory in this case.
 (See primer6 demo for possible usage).

 ##### Advanced tricks
 Style attribute can be assigned both as a string or an object, [an object being mapped directly to style properties](http://google.github.io/incremental-dom/#rendering-dom/applying-styles).